kerrifai/kerrifai/README.md

 ## 👋 Hi there!
 Welcome to my GitHub

-I'm **Karim**, an Automation and Industrial Electronics Engineer passionate about building **scalable, modular and reliable systems** for real-world applications — from low-level drivers in C to data-driven applications and AI-enhanced automation.
+I'm Karim, an Automation and Industrial Electronics Developer passionate about building **scalable, modular and reliable systems** for real-world applications — from low-level drivers in C to data-driven applications and AI-enhanced automation.

 ---